jotux/HaveDone/README.md

 ### Created tool to automated microcontroller/CPLD programming and testing
  * Detect each programming interface
  * Erase-Program-Test each device
- * Trigger SATCOM transmits and verify message receipt on back-end server to end-to-end verificiton
+ * Trigger SATCOM transmits and verify message receipt on back-end server to end-to-end verification

 ### Created unit test framework for embedded software
  * Implemented on IAR compiler/simulator